awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

     ```

 **Example**
-The following statement imports a permissions file named `dcv-permissions.file` that is located in the NICE DCV installation folder on a Windows NICE DCV server using an absolute path:
+The following statement imports a permissions file named `dcv-permissions.file` using an absolute path\.
+It's located in the NICE DCV installation folder on a Windows NICE DCV server:

 ```
 #import c:\Program Files\NICE\DCV\dcv-permissions.file
 ```

-## Create Groups<a name="security-authorization-file-create-group"></a>
+## Create groups<a name="security-authorization-file-create-group"></a>

 The `[groups]` section of the permissions file lets you define user groups for users that have similar use cases or permissions requirements\.
 Groups can be assigned specific permissions\.
 Permissions assigned to a group apply to all of the users that are included in the group\.